 Florida USSSA Fastpitch does NOT use average run differential with a maximum of (8) as indicated on the USSSA online system

-Any time a team plays an "extra" seeding game to even out the schedule, one of their games will be tossed out RANDOMLY after ALL their seeding games are played.
+Any time a team plays an "extra" seeding game to even out the schedule--unless otherwise posted by the TD--one of their games will be tossed out RANDOMLY after ALL their seeding games are played.
 The team does NOT get to choose which game is tossed out.
 The tossed game counts for the other team only.

-The following tiebreaker system will be used at all Florida USSSA Fastpitch tournaments to determine an order of finish in the event a tournament cannot be completed.
-Note that all games in the tournament should be used when average runs scored or allowed are being computed.
-This includes both pool and bracket play.
+Unless otherwise posted, the following tiebreaker system will be used to determine an order of finish in the event a tournament cannot be completed.

 1. All teams still in the Winners’ Bracket are ordered first, using the following: